Pregnancy Test With Sugar: How It Works, Result And Accuracy

 Pregnancy could be detected by the following test methods:

 • Home pregnancy test kits detect the presence of the hCG hormone in the urine (3).
 They are known for their affordability, accessibility, and reliability, making them a useful indication of pregnancy.
-Sometimes, they might result in false-positive or false-negative test results.
+Taking a pregnancy test at home is pretty simple and straightforward.
+Yet, sometimes, they might result in false-positive or false-negative test results.
 To get an accurate reading, you may consider taking the urine pregnancy test at least one week after the missed period.
 Also, taking first-morning urine has the highest levels of pregnancy hormones.

 protip_icon Quick fact